-At Meredith, Adelie Salagnac, ’19 MBA, has gained confidence and experience she will carry into a career in business.
+At Meredith, Adelie Salagnac, ’19 MBA, gained confidence and experience she will carry into a career in business.

-Originally from Reims, France, Adelie has spent a large part of her academic career abroad, having spent two years of her undergraduate studies at North Carolina State University where she earned her bachelor’s degree in business administration.
-Previously, she had lived in Brazil and had spent time in Spain and the United Kingdom while in high school.
+Originally from Reims, France, Adelie spent a large part of her academic career abroad, having spent two years of her undergraduate studies at North Carolina State University where she earned her bachelor’s degree in business administration.
+Previously, she lived in Brazil and spent time in Spain and the United Kingdom while in high school.

 Adelie chose to pursue graduate studies to set herself apart in the job market.
 “As a recent graduate it’s hard to stand out even with an international background.
 After getting my undergraduate degree, I felt like I had so much left to learn, and I wanted more in-depth knowledge.”

 Adelie was drawn to Meredith partially because the MBA program offers a project management concentration, and partially for its small size.
 “I’ve always been at bigger schools.
 I wanted to build connections and be more than just another student.
 I wanted a sense of community.”

 She also wanted to stay in Raleigh, as she enjoyed the city’s music scene.
 “I didn’t know about the music industry in this city until I moved here.
 We have two record labels in the area and a lot of cool places and new bands.”

 At first, balancing her studies, job, and internship posed a challenge to Adelie, but as she developed new study habits she came to feel more comfortable.
 “While going back to school wasn't easy, it was the best decision I’ve ever made.
 I loved my time here.”

 At Meredith, Adelie felt supported by both the faculty and her peers.
 And the MBA program’s focus on experiential learning made Adelie feel prepared for her future career.